skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They are not really sure where they are.
 From here they can climb a large steep hill directly south, or they can continue southeast and go around the hill.
-It is nearly 5 pm.
+It is nearly 5:00 PM.
 Eomer requests that Skeeve fly up in order to look ahead and see which direction they should go.
 Skeeve levitates and can now see where they are.
 They have covered less than half the distance through Lower Bolwood.
 Their detour around the weather hills cost them most of the day.

 They discuss which direction to go.
 They consider whether to head towards the road and stay just off it or try going through the woods.